Anna Vanderspek Aug 11, 2023 12:11:00 PM

 - The rebate is eligible for purchased and leased vehicles.
 Leased vehicles have to be leased for at least 36 months to qualify.

 - There is a $1,500 rebate for plug-in hybrid electric vehicles (PHEVs), but there is an additional requirement of an all-electric range of 25 miles or greater.

 - You must apply for the rebate on the MOR-EV website within 90 days of purchase or lease.

-- The vehicle’s final sales price must be under $50,000 to qualify.
+- The vehicle’s final sales price for plug-in hybrids must be under $50,000 and must be under $55,000 for battery electric vehicles and fuel cell vehicles to qualify.